The Global Quarter

 Yes, faculty will accompany students for portions of the trip.

 Yes!
-Franke Fellows will receive 8 units of experiential learning and satisfy SLS’s Pathway B requirement.
+Franke Fellows will receive 8 units of experiential learning and satisfy Stanford Law School’s Pathway B requirement.

 What is Pathway B?